microsoft/pxt-ev3/docs/bluetooth.md

 ## Known issues

 * We do not detect properly that the program is running on the brick.
 Make sure to stop the program before starting the download procedure.
+* The list of programs on the brick screen is not updated when uploading via bluetooth.

 ## Feedback